microsoft/nni/docs/HowToContribute.md

 ```
 nnictl create --config ~/nni/examples/trials/mnist/config.yml
 ```
-And open web ui to check if everything is OK
+And open WebUI to check if everything is OK

 **6. Redeploy**